bmcgaughey1/fusionwrapr/README.md

 FUSION documentation, go
 [here](http://forsys.sefs.uw.edu/fusion/fusionlatest.html).

+To read LAZ format files, the LASzxip.dll and LASzip64.dll files must be copied from an installed version of LAStools into the FUSION install folder.
+Without these files, FUSION programs cannot read LAZ files.

+The FUSION install folder should also be added to the PATH environment variable.
+The FUSION manual has links to instructions to do this.
+If you choose not to add the FUSION install folder to the PATH, you will need to call setFUSIONpath() with the name of the FUSION install folder early in your code so the FUSION executables can be found and run.

-In addition, fusionwrapr provides some handy functions to simply tasks common when working with LIDAR data in a forestry context.
+In addition to interfaces to FUSION command line tools, fusionwrapr provides some handy functions to simply tasks common when working with LIDAR data.
+There are function to read/write FUSION’s .dtm format and a function to read FUSION’s .lda point data format files.

 ## Installation